lazarulian/cs35L/notes/filesystems.md

 - Hard links work because a directory is simply a _mapping_ of file name components to files
   - The file names are different, and there's no rule saying different keys can't map to the same value, so everything is consistent with what the definition of a directory.
-  - All of the hardlinks point to the same hardnode and deleting one hard link just decrements the link count
+  - All of the hardlinks point to the same inode and deleting one hard link just decrements the link count
+  - A hard link to a symbolic link will resolve the symbolic link and point to the same inode as where the symbolic link points to

 &nbsp;
 &nbsp;